 However, with nearly half of all domain names registered with a .com extension, .net has risen as the go-to alternative for unavailable web addresses.
 With time, the semantic differences have significantly diluted and the original purposes of these TLDs are no longer the main difference between the two.
 When it comes to comparing .net vs .com in 2022, the most significant distinction is the effect each of them has on mobile websites.

 Domain choice and SEO

-While choosing a .net or .com extension does not impact your site's SEO capabilities, mobile browsers’ UI design can negatively affect sites with a .net domain.
+While choosing a .net or .com extension does not impact your site's SEO capabilities or ability to show up in search engine results, mobile browsers’ UI design can negatively affect sites with a .net domain.
 Most smartphone keyboards have a button dedicated to domain extensions, but as you’ve probably noticed its default option is always .com.
 As a result, searching for .net domains is more time-consuming and less user-friendly.
 With mobile accounting for more than half of all online traffic, this small detail can have a significant impact on the success of your site.

-In order to maximize your online presence, it’s recommended to purchase both .net and .com extensions.
+In order to maximize your online presence and web traffic, it’s recommended to purchase both .net and .com extensions.
 With a domain name cost ranging between $8-$20 per year, the purchase of a second TLD will most likely result in a high return on investment as it will allow you to ensure visitors don’t accidentally reach a competitor’s site.
 All you need to do is redirect the additional extension to your main domain name.